Notice of Pre-AIA or AIA Status

 wherein the first high thermal conductivity layer covers an upper surface of the wiring structure (255 directly covers some of 100) and side surfaces of the first semiconductor chip (255 bulges beyond 200, thus it meets and covers the edge of the side surfaces, and indirectly covers additional portions of the side surfaces),

-the plurality of first heat dispersion through electrodes and the plurality of first internal heat dispersion terminals, including the plurality of first internal heat dispersion terminals connected to the plurality of first heat dispersion through electrodes, are configured not to provide the signal transmission, the power supply, or the grounding for the first semiconductor chip”.
+the plurality of first heat dispersion through electrodes and the plurality of first internal heat dispersion terminals, including the plurality of first internal heat dispersion terminals connected to the plurality of first heat dispersion through electrodes, are configured not to provide the signal transmission, the power supply, or the grounding for the first semiconductor chip.

-Seo discloses through electrodes (Fig. 1: 135) and terminals (125) in the same field of endeavor; and further teaches these through electrodes and terminals may be configured as first internal terminals and first through electrodes ([0052]: “may be in a ground…state”); or alternatively first heat dispersion through electrodes and first internal heat dispersion terminals; wherein each of the plurality of first internal heat dispersion terminals configured […] not to provide at least one of the signal transmission, the power supply, or the grounding […] the plurality of first heat dispersion through electrodes and the plurality of first internal heat dispersion terminals, including the plurality of first internal heat dispersion terminals connected to the plurality of first heat dispersion through electrodes, are configured not to provide the signal transmission, the power supply, or the grounding for the first semiconductor chip ([0052]: “may be in a…floated state”).
+Kim teaches the first heat dispersion through electrodes and corresponding terminals.
+However, Kim fails to teach “each of the plurality of first internal heat dispersion terminals configured to disperse heat generated by the wiring structure and the first semiconductor chip and not to provide at least one of the signal transmission, the power supply, or the grounding for the first semiconductor chip” and “the plurality of first heat dispersion through electrodes and the plurality of first internal heat dispersion terminals, including the plurality of first internal heat dispersion terminals connected to the plurality of first heat dispersion through electrodes, are configured not to provide the signal transmission, the power supply, or the grounding for the first semiconductor chip”.

-Modifying the semiconductor package of Kim by including through electrodes and terminals having the functional configuration of Seo would arrive at the claimed terminal and through electrode configuration.
-Seo provides a teaching to motivate one of ordinary skill in the art before the effective filing date to have the claimed configuration in that it would enhance heat dispersion, thereby providing enhanced functional characteristics of the package ([0052]: “allowing heat…to be dissipated”).
-A person of ordinary skill in the art before the effective filing date would have had predictable results because it is a difference in functional configuration that does not require a difference in the structure disclosed by Kim.
+Seo provides a teaching to motivate one of ordinary skill in the art before the effective filing date to incorporate the claimed heat dispersion configuration in that it would enhance heat dispersion of the package, thereby providing enhanced functional characteristics ([0073]: “dissipated to the outside”).
 Therefore, it would have been obvious to one of ordinary skill in the art before the effective filing date to have the claimed terminal and through electrode configuration because it would enhance functional characteristics of the package.
-MPEP 2143 (I)(G).
+MPEP 2143 (I)(G): Teaching/Suggestion/Motivation.

 Regarding claim 16, Kim in view of Seo discloses the semiconductor package of claim 15 (Kim: Fig. 1), wherein the first semiconductor chip includes a plurality of second through electrodes extending through the first semiconductor chip and connected to the plurality of first internal terminals (a pair of 225 corresponding to the pair of 250, at least physically connected through intervening 217).